brown-ccv/ccv-website-content/blog/ai-resources.md

     - software

 ---
+# Exploring Generative Artificial Intelligence Resources at Brown
+by Ellen Duong and Paul Xu

 Generative Artificial Intelligence (Gen AI) is a rapidly evolving field, and Brown University offers a dynamic environment for students and researchers interested in Gen AI.